ng-consult/ng1-server/README.md

 - You have to slighly modify your existing code base to enable server side $http caching.
 - Your website, once the page loaded, will behave as a web application - which means a much richer user experience
 - You can server side cache REST API and templateCache and replay them them in your client with  (https://github.com/a-lucas/angular.js-server-ng-cache)
-- Written in typescript and ES6

 ##Cons

-- This is a new concept built on a rather old technology.
-Angular 1 is now 4 years old, and AngularJS2 will have server side rendering built-in - but at this time of writting, ng2 is still in rc.
-- This is not unit tested (yet).
-- It is quite hard to debug Angular Errors when these happens on the server side.
+- It is quite hard to debug Angular Errors when these happens on the server side - working on integration of stacktrace with sourcemaps
-- There are many server side functionalities and performance optimisations missing .
-To cite a few:
-    - Benchmark are missing
+- Benchmarks are missing
-    - URL rewritting support
+- URL rewritting and redirection support is missing
-    - `ui-router` & `ng-router` integration are missing.
-For example, it would be better to configure the pre-render config inside these two routers as well as URL rewriting
-    - Redis caching
-    - URL cache invalidation library: for ex: `onUserUpdate: function(id) { cache.invalidate([ /user/([0-9+])/]); } `
+- It is not really possible to define the URL caching strategy an dthe preprendering strategy in the `ui-router` & `ng-router` URL definition files, because it would force the engine te render he page one time to discover the config, and then the caching would be useless.

 # Requirements